strohne/Facepager/README.md

 Facepager was made for fetching public available data from Facebook, Twitter and other JSON-based API.
 All data is stored in a SQLite database and may be exported to csv.

+### Current status

+Please be aware of API upgrades by Facebook.
+API version 2.3 is no longer supported and automatically redirected to some higher version.
+Facebook now only provides limited fields by default.
+Change the version in the base path to `v2.10` and use the `fields`-parameter (left side) to specify the data you want (right side, comma delimited).
+The available fields are listed in the Facebook Graph API reference, e.g. https://developers.facebook.com/docs/graph-api/reference/page/

 ### Installer

 Installation packages for each versions are available on the [releases page](https://github.com/strohne/Facepager/releases).
 Database files may be incompatible between versions.